andrewunruh1/Assignment_5/README.md

 In part 2 of this assignment I created another tool that allowed the members of the credit union to see the potential risks and growth of their stock holdings for three different retirement timeframes.
 First looking at a $20,000, 30 year investment and then looking at a $60,000 5 & 10 year investment into the SPY and the bond market.
 All three simulations used the same 60/40 distribution of stocks to bonds.

-### All parts are in the ipynb file within the starter code folder.
+### All parts are in the financial-planner.ipynb file within the starter code folder.